 The last sewing machine review we did was back in 2017, I didn't realize how popular it would be.
 I literally still get emails and phone calls every day in reference to the 2017 review and am happy that so many sewers were helped by our review.
 Now the emails and phone calls are to ask when I will update the sewing machine reviews So here it finally is.
 I will be updating my list as models change or new models get introduced.

 One of the most common questions I get asked is, "Dan, what is your favorite machine?"
 Before I tell you what my favorite machines are I should clarify that the machines we sell range from $200 to over $10,000, so I will give you my top picks based on price range categories.
 Remember that we can carry any make or model machine available.
 I have carried a few brands in the past that I don’t carry now.
-I am not going to give you my opinion on machines that I do not carry.
-Just know that if I don’t handle a particular line or model of machine, it is because there is something significantly better.
+I am not going to give you my opinion on the machines that I don’t carry.
+Just know that if I don’t handle a particular line or model of machine, it is because I believe there is something a little or a lot better.